 A day to explore.
 And for exploration you cannot go wrong from the centre of Berlin.
-The Generator Hostel we were based at provided us with an enormous amount in any any direction.
+The Hostel I was based at provided us with an enormous amount in any any direction.
 We turned right out the door and followed our noses.
 Through museum island around to where the grandeur of Berlin Cathedral (Berliner Dom) stands proudly in its own open space.

 A cathedral that has never technically been a cathedral.
 It has actually never had a Bishop in its seat.
 But sure it looks grander and more cathedral-like than many in the world.
 In the 1400s a chapel once stood on this spot and modestly grew over the centuries.
 Still, in the 1890s King Frederick William IV, whom lived next door in the ruling castle at the time, decided that the place deserved a great worthy cathedral.
 It was finally completed in 1905.